Faculty Member Name and Credentials: Claudia Protzman Barone, DNP, EdD, APRN, CCNS, CTTS

 - Project Goal: Hays was PI of this study that assessed UAMS registered nurses’ genetic/genomic knowledge, as well as their perceived intent to enroll in graduate coursework to gain genetics knowledge.

-Faculty Member Name and Credentials: Corey Nagel, Ph.D., MPH, RN
+Corey Nagel, Ph.D., MPH, RN

 Role: Assistant Professor, Department of Nursing Science, College of Nursing; Co-Director, Hartford Center for Geriatric Nursing Excellence

-Research Interests: Chronic disease/multimorbidity among older adults; Physical and cognitive functioning in aging; Health disparities; Global health (Water, Sanitation, IAP); Analysis of longitudinal data; Latent variable modeling; Machine Learning.
+Research Interests: Chronic disease/ multimorbidity among older adults; Physical and cognitive functioning in aging; Health disparities; Global health (Water, Sanitation, IAP); Analysis of longitudinal data; Latent variable modeling; Machine Learning.
 Big Data.

 Dr. Nagel is an Assistant Professor in the College of Nursing and the Co-Director of the Hartford Center for Geriatric Nursing Excellence.
-Dr. Nagel’s clinical training and background are in gerontological nursing and Dr. Nagel has extensive interdisciplinary training in epidemiology and biostatistics.
+Dr. Nagel’s clinical training and background is in gerontological nursing and Dr. Nagel has extensive interdisciplinary training in epidemiology and biostatistics.
 Dr. Nagel’s current program of research focuses on socio-environmental determinants of healthy aging, long-term trajectories of functional and cognitive performance among chronically ill older adults, and methodological issues related to the ascertainment and measurement of health status, health services utilization, and functional performance from complex survey data.
-Dr. Nagel’s work generally involves an analysis of data from nationally representative health surveys merged with external data sources such as medical claims, census records, and geographic information systems.
+Dr. Nagel’s work generally involves analysis of data from nationally-representative health surveys merged with external data sources such as medical claims, census records, and geographic information systems.
 Dr. Nagel has specific expertise in multilevel and latent variable modeling of longitudinal data, time to event models, causal inference methods for observational data, and machine learning.

 In addition to research focused on older adults in the US, Dr. Nagel also works with a team of researchers to evaluate community-level environmental health interventions in low-income countries, with a focus on reducing child morbidity and mortality from diarrheal and respiratory disease.
-Dr. Nagel’s recent global health work includes cluster-randomized controlled trials of large-scale sanitation (India), household drinking water (Rwanda), and improved cookstove (Rwanda) interventions.
+Dr. Nagel’s recent global health work includes cluster-randomized controlled trials of large-scale sanitation (India), household drinking water (Rwanda), and improved cook stove (Rwanda) interventions.

-Current/Recent Research Projects: Project Title: Multimorbidity Combinations and Dementia Onset Among Race-Ethnic Older Adults.
+Project Title: Multimorbidity Combinations and Dementia Onset Among Race-Ethnic Older Adults.

 - Project Goal: This study examines race/ethnic differences in longitudinal trajectories of multimorbidity and cognitive function among a nationally-representative cohort of older adults.